Synthesis

 Key Findings

-• IFS-FESOM projects significantly drier conditions over the Amazon basin and Northeast Brazil compared to IFS-NEMO.
+• IFS-FESOM projects significantly drier conditions (or less wetting) along the Equatorial Pacific and Maritime Continent compared to IFS-NEMO.

 Spatial Patterns